Dear reader of ADxS.org, please excuse the disruption.

 But why should you keep telling a child that they have to go to bed at eight, because they know that?

 Children don’t have as good a sense of time as adults.
-The reverse is also true: the parent already knows fifteen minutes in advance that it’s about to be eight.
+The reverse is also true: the parent already knows a quarter of an hour in advance that it is about to be eight.
 And it is the parents’ job to lovingly show their children the right way, not the child’s job to anticipate and perfectly adapt the parent’s educational guidelines.

 Another example is to criticize the child’s misbehaviour, but not the child as a whole.
 Anyone who does something wrong needs feedback that the behavior is not okay.
 Anyone who questions the whole person when they misbehave is behaving disrespectfully.

 Respect includes, among other things, giving the child room to maneuver (as independently as possible).
-This is also helpful for ADHD.35
+This is also helpful for ADHD.37

 On the one hand, setting a positive example of the desired behavior (role model) is a completely natural way of teaching children the desired behavior.
-At the same time, it conveys a form of respect by showing the child that what is desired of him or her will also be achieved.
-Positive role modeling is also a helpful behavior when raising children with ADHD.35
+At the same time, it conveys a form of respect by showing the child that what is desired of him or her is also provided by the child.
+Positive role modeling is also a helpful behavior when raising children with ADHD.37

 2.5.
 Positive reinforcement instead of punishment

 Punishment is generally much less suitable for reinforcing a behavior to be learned than positive reinforcement.
-This also applies to ADHD.35
+This also applies to ADHD.37

 3. Deferral for kindergarten / crèche and school

-Children who are among the youngest in their class have a 30% higher risk of ADHD.
+Children who are among the youngest in their class have an increased risk of ADHD by around 30%.
 This phenomenon can be found worldwide - with the exception of Denmark.

 The background to this is probably the fact that in Denmark children who, in the opinion of their parents, are developmentally delayed can be deferred from starting school quite easily.